psila-ai/khonsu/memory-bank/activeContext.md

 ## Next Steps

-1.  **Refine SSI Implementation:**
-    *   Improve the heuristic backward check for deleted items (requires deletion timestamp tracking).
-    *   Optimize SSI validation checks (e.g., data structures, lock contention).
-    *   Refine garbage collection logic in `DependencyTracker`.
+1.  **Add `twopc` feature flag and `omnipaxos` dependency:** Modify `Cargo.toml` to include the feature flag and the necessary dependency.
+2.  **Design and Implement Two-Phase Commit Coordinator:** Create the `TwoPhaseCommitCoordinator` struct to manage the distributed commit process.
+3.  **Implement Shared Transaction Log:** Design and implement the shared transaction log mechanism, leveraging local WALs and `omnipaxos` for consistency.
+4.  **Implement 2PC Protocol Logic:** Implement the initiate, prepare, and commit/abort phases within the `TwoPhaseCommitCoordinator`.
+5.  **Implement `TwoPhaseCommitParticipant` for Khonsu:** Complete the implementation of the trait for the local Khonsu instance, including WAL interactions for voting and completion.
+6.  **Integrate Coordinator with Khonsu:** Modify the `Khonsu` struct to interact with the `TwoPhaseCommitCoordinator`.
+7.  **Implement Error Handling and Recovery:** Add robust error handling and recovery mechanisms based on the shared log and local WALs.
+8.  **Write Comprehensive Distributed Commit Tests:** Add tests for various distributed scenarios, including failures.
+9.  **Refine SSI Implementation:** (Remaining from previous focus) Improve backward validation for deletions, optimize SSI validation, and refine garbage collection.
-2.  **Write Comprehensive SSI Tests:** Add more targeted tests for various SSI conflict scenarios, including different interleavings and edge cases.
+10. **Write Comprehensive SSI Tests:** (Remaining from previous focus) Add more targeted tests for SSI.
-3.  **Implement TwoPhaseCommitParticipant:** Complete the implementation of the `TwoPhaseCommitParticipant` trait for distributed commit integration.
-4.  **Refine Memory Reclamation:** Review memory reclamation, especially concerning the `TransactionInfo` and `ItemDependency` structures.
+11. **Refine Memory Reclamation:** (Remaining from previous focus) Review overall memory management.
-5.  **Distributed Commit Functionality:** Implement the full distributed commit protocol (future phase).

 ## Active Decisions and Considerations